statmike/statmike.github.io/_posts/2020-05-01-sas_fizzbuzz.md

 ![](../images/blog/fizzbuzz/fizzbuzz_sas.png)

 ---

+## FizzBuzz with SAS Viya's CAS engine

+---

-## Replicating the single-threaded approach of SAS with the SAS Viya multi-threaded CAS runtime
+### Replicating the single-threaded approach of SAS with the SAS Viya multi-threaded CAS runtime

 Running the process above in SAS triggers a sequential execution for each value of `i`.
 SAS now has a runtime called Cloud Analytics Services (CAS), which is part of SAS Viya.
 To briefly explain this environment before we move on, I am borrowing content from a previous blog post that you can visit for more details: [Bootstrap Resampling At Scale: Part 1 (of 3)]({% post_url 2020-03-03-sgf2020p1 %}#background--setup)